-Whatever Usenet Provider you sign up with should provide three essential pieces of information:
+Your Usenet provider should provide four essential pieces of information:

 - Server address

-All three of these details were emailed to be after I signed up with Usenet Prime.
+All three of these details were available in Newshosting immediately after I joined the monthly subscription plan.
 Enter them in under the correct fields:

 Test the connection and then click save all changes in the bottom left and you'll be prompted to restart NZBGet.
 Restart and NZBGet will be all ready to use!

 Settings -> Categories -> Add Another Category.
-Enter TV in the Name field then click Save.
+Enter Radarr in the Name field then click Save: